Home / The Gospel of Sri Ramakrishna / Volume 1 /

 Lights the Lotus of the Heart. . . .

-The Master continued: "Bondage and liberation are both of Her making.
+The Master continued: "Bondage and liberation are both of Her

 By Her maya worldly people become entangled in 'woman and gold', and

 again, through Her grace they attain their liberation.
-She is called the
+She is called

 Saviour, and the Remover of the bondage that binds one to the world."

-Then the Master sang the following song*
+Then the Master sang the following song1

 in his melodious voice: